Hobo-Hilly/SecurityPlus/Cryptography/Keys/README.md

 - Renewal

 - Archive
-EX: When a person leaves your company, right, you don't you disable their account, you don't delete the account. 'cause if you delete the account, anything that that person had access to all the files that they created, all the files that they encrypte
+EX: When a person leaves your company, right, you don't you disable their account, you don't delete the account. 'cause if you delete the account, anything that that person had access to all the files that they created, all the files that they encrypted.

 - Recovery
 EX:
 So things like archival recovery as well.
+We have things like Ara's key recovery agents.

+# What is Ara?
+ARA is an automated Key Recovery Agent.
+An Auto Key Recovery capability has been fielded by DISA to permit holders of new (Common Access Card)CACs to retrieve encryption keys/certificates from previous cards to permit decryption of old email.

-We have things like Ara's key recovery agents, right?
-If somebody if a key gets corrupted, how do we gain access to the encrypted information?
-Well, key recovery agent can.
-Facilitate with some of those, those actions as well
+ If a key gets corrupted, how do we gain access to the encrypted information?
+Well, key recovery agent can facilitate recovery with some of those actions as well

 - Destruction
      This is a term that's called crypto shredding